Clients and projects

 Date: April 2021

-Yoko Suganami founded Rainbow Sake in 2013 with the aim of creating a beautiful, colourful bridge between her homeland of Japan and second home of Hawaii through traditional Japanese fermented foods – including sake – and crafts.
-Her new site, launched in May 2021, includes brand new and exclusive video interviews with brewers and brewery owners, subtitled for her English-speaking audience.
+Yoko Suganami founded boutique sake PR and marketing company Rainbow Sake in 2013 with the aim of creating a beautiful, colourful bridge between her homeland of Japan and second home of Hawaii through traditional Japanese fermented foods – including sake – and crafts.
+Her new site, launched in May 2021, includes exclusive video interviews with sake brewers, subtitled for her English-speaking audience.

 Setting up the Rainbow Sake site